 Introduction

 Oak savanna and upland prairie are some of the most imperiled habitat types in North America (Noss et al. 1995).
-These fire-dependent ecosystems once covered vast areas of the continent, but their distribution has been significantly reduced in the years since European settlement (Nuzzo, 1986).
+These fire-dependent ecosystems once covered vast areas of the continent, but their distribution has been significantly reduced in the years since European settlement (Nuzzo 1986).
 Once a dominant land cover, oak savanna has been reduced to less than 0.02% of its pre-settlement extent in the Midwest (Nuzzo 1986) and is ranked as globally imperiled.
 In the United States, oak savanna once stretched from the Upper Midwest south to eastern Texas (Nuzzo 1986, XX that one map) and was an integral part of the transition zone between the mixed deciduous forests of the eastern part of the continent and the Great Plains to the west.
 In Minnesota, oak savanna and other upland habitats including mixed oak woodland and brushland once blended with areas of wetland in a broad swath that stretched across the state from the northwest to the southeast, forming a mosaicked transition zone between the mixed-hardwood, conifer, and peatland areas in the northern part of the state and the tallgrass prairie systems to the west and southwest (XX Marshner 1974, Coffin 1988).
 The high biodiversity (XX BIRDS, SGCN) associated with these habitat types is largely due to their function as an ecological transition between broad, disparate biomes (XX citation).
 The original distribution of these habitats in Minnesota was largely determined by substrate and precipitation patterns and maintained partly by cyclic fire (XX Keen 1986).
 In the years since European settlement of the continent, human intervention in the form of fire suppression and elimination of non-agricultural grazing have allowed the natural succession of oak savanna and prairie habitats into mixed deciduous woodland and brushland, while land conversion for agriculture, urban expansion, and timber production have eliminated native habitat and altered the landscape.
 Of an estimated XX hectares of mixed savanna and prairie at the time of the 18XX public land survey, only XX hectares remained when the state was surveyed by the Minnesota Biological Survey (MBS) between YYYY-YYYY.